iizsandu/N_Quuens/README.md

 * Recursion: The solution involves placing queens one row at a time and recursively trying to place a queen in the next row.
 * Backtracking: If a placement leads to a conflict (i.e., the newly placed queen threatens another queen), we backtrack by removing the queen and trying the next possible placement.

+## Code

+The implementation of N-Queens problem can be found in Pyhton language in

+## Contributing

+If you have any suggessioins for improvements, feel free to open an issue.